 Chloé Zhao discusses The Rider and making a feminist film on masculinity.
+Read our interview with cinematographer Joshua James Richards on shooting the film.

 Winner of the top prize at Directors’ Fortnight, Chloé Zhao’s The Rider follows a young cowboy, Brady Blackburn (Brady Jandreau), forced to reconsider his dreams and priorities after a rodeo incident leaves him unable to ride again.
 The film is a hypnotic, sensitive yet brutal study of masculinity in crisis set in the alien world of the Badlands.
 One emerges from The Rider like from a dream.